Renee Bradshaw: Creation and casting

 In early 1976, Bill Podmore replaced Susi Hush as Coronation Street's executive producer.
 He was unhappy with the show's Corner Shop set and decided to implement changes.
-Podmore thought that employees Gail Potter (Helen Worth) and Tricia Hopkins (Kathy Jones) could not create an atmosphere of gossip that the shop had once created.
+Podmore thought that employees Gail Platt (Helen Worth) and Tricia Hopkins (Kathy Jones) could not create an atmosphere of gossip that the shop had once created.
 He believed that in order to recreate it, a new mature female should be introduced.
 He originally planned the character of Renee to be independent, fun and feisty – an ideal to spar with pub landlady Annie Walker (Doris Speed) over alcohol sales.
 Podmore told Daran Little in his book "The Coronation Street story" that "without a more mature shop staff, the nitty gritty of conversation and tittle-tattle were never going to bounce around its walls."
 In an interview with a Daily Mirror reporter, Podmore stated that Renee was introduced to lighten up the tone of the show's stories.
 He explained that "I thought it was losing entertainment value, with too much social comment."

 Actress Madge Hindle did not audition for the role.
 She previously starred in Nearest and Dearest which Podmore directed and he contacted Hindle offering her the role.
 She accepted the part but had reservations over Renee's characterisation and forced change.
 Hindle explained to Little that "I think they wanted somebody to be strong and argumentative like Ena Sharples (Violet Carson).
 But you can't do that in a shop because people won't come in."
 Hindle had no shop work experience and was not confident with maths.
 She found the till prop difficult because the tray ejected and hit her in the stomach, ruining many scenes.

 The character and Hindle's casting were publicised on 26 April 1976.
 Hindle told a Daily Mirror reporter that she had grown up in a "two-up two-down house" and could relate to her character.
 She described Renee as "slightly bossy, but giggly and daft – a bit like me."
 Hindle made her first appearance as Renee on 10 May 1976.